26 May 2020

 COVID-19 (coronavirus): general advice for travellersAdvice for travellers from the UK on travel abroad and reducing spread of respiratory viruses during the COVID-19 outbreak

 The outbreak of COVID-19 continues to evolve.
-As of 17 March 2020, the Foreign and Commonwealth Office (FCO) have issued an Exceptional Travel Advisory Notice advising all British people against all non-essential travel worldwide .
-This FCO advice takes effect immediately, initially for a period of 30 days .
+The Foreign and Commonwealth Office (FCO) have advised all British people against all non-essential travel worldwide .
+This FCO advice applies for an indefinite period due to unprecedented international border closures and other restrictions .

 As of 23 March 2020 the UK government advises updated social distancing measures for all individuals.
 Those who may be at greater risk of severe illness should be particularly stringent with these measures .
-Vulnerable groups include those aged 70 or older (regardless of medical conditions), individuals under 70 years of age with an underlying health condition (ie anyone instructed to get a flu jab as an adult each year on medical grounds) and pregnant women .
-Certain individuals who are thought to be at even higher risk have been advised on more stringent ‘shielding’ measures to follow .
+Vulnerable groups include those aged 70 or older (regardless of medical conditions), individuals under 70 years of age with an underlying health condition (i.e. anyone instructed to get a flu jab as an adult each year on medical grounds) and pregnant women .

 Social distancing measures are steps taken to reduce the social interaction between people.
 These include requiring people to stay at home, except for very limited purposes, closing certain businesses and venues and stopping all gatherings of more than two people in public .